Middle Kingdom of Egypt: Early Twelfth Dynasty

 In his twentieth regnal year, Amenemhat established his son Senusret I as his coregent, beginning a practice which would be used repeatedly throughout the rest of the Middle Kingdom and again during the New Kingdom.
 In Amenemhet's thirtieth regnal year, he was presumably murdered in a palace conspiracy.
 Senusret, campaigning against Libyan invaders, rushed home to Itjtawy to prevent a takeover of the government.
 During his reign, Senusret continued the practice of directly appointing nomarchs, and undercut the autonomy of local priesthoods by building at cult centers throughout Egypt.
 Under his rule, Egyptian armies pushed south into Nubia as far as the Second Cataract, building a border fort at Buhen and incorporating all of Lower Nubia as an Egyptian colony.
 Senusret I also exercised control over the land of Kush, from the Second to the Third Cataract, including the island of Sai.
 The southernmost inscription containing Sesostris I's name has been found on the island of Argo, north of modern Dongola.
-To the west, he consolidated his power over the Oases, and extended commercial contacts into Syria-Palestine as far as Ugarit.
+To the west, he consolidated his power over the Oases, and extended commercial contacts into Syria-Canaan as far as Ugarit.
 In his 43rd regnal year, Senusret appointed Amenemhet II as junior coregent, before dying in his 46th.

 The reign of Amenemhat II has been often characterized as largely peaceful, but records of his genut, or daybooks, have cast doubt on that assessment.
-Among these records, preserved on temple walls at Tod and Memphis, are descriptions of peace treaties with certain Syrio-Palestinian cities, and military conflict with others.
+Among these records, preserved on temple walls at Tod and Memphis, are descriptions of peace treaties with certain Syrio-Canaanian cities, and military conflict with others.
 To the south, Amenemhet sent a campaign through lower Nubia to inspect Wawat.
 It does not appear that Amenemhet continued his predecessors' policy of appointing nomarchs, but let it become hereditary again.
 Another expedition to Punt dates to his reign.
 In his 33rd regnal year, he appointed his son Senusret II coregent.

-Evidence for the military activity of any kind during the reign of Senusret II is non-existent.
+Evidence for military activity of any kind during the reign of Senusret II is non-existent.
 Senusret instead appears to have focused on domestic issues, particularly the irrigation of the Faiyum.
 This multi-generational project aimed to convert the Faiyum oasis into a productive swath of farmland.
 Senusret eventually placed his pyramid at the site of el-Lahun, near the junction of the Nile and the Fayuum's major irrigation canal, the Bahr Yussef.
 He reigned only fifteen years, which explains the incomplete nature of many of his constructions.
 His son Senusret III succeeded him.